samarpita-saha293/PRAGED/README.md

 ## Data upload to AWS

-4. [train.py](train.py) - Trains, fine-tunes the model and saves it
+4. [awstransfer.sh](awstransfer.sh) - Trains, fine-tunes the model and saves it

 ## Data upload to Franklin